-The City of Montebello Fire Department is proud to announce the Senior Homebound COVID-19 Vaccination Program.
-This Program is meant to provide an alternative method for vaccination for home-bound seniors within the City of Montebello.
-The Montebello Fire Department will provide a Firefighter/Paramedic to administer the vaccine to the home-bound senior and a Montebello Community Assistance Program (MCAP) Social Worker and/or Case Manager will provide a wellness check on the senior.
+The City of Montebello Fire Department is proud to announce that it has expanded its Senior Homebound COVID-19 Vaccination Program to include all eligible homebound people.
+This Program is meant to provide an alternative method for vaccination for home-bound people within the City of Montebello.
+The Montebello Fire Department will provide a Firefighter/Paramedic to administer the vaccine to the homebound person and a Montebello Community Assistance Program (MCAP) Social Worker and/or Case Manager will provide a wellness check.
 This effort is in collaboration with the City’s Recreation and Community Services (R&CS) Department who is assisting with logistical and staff support.

-If you or someone you know is a homebound senior and is in need of receiving the COVID-19 vaccine at home please call or email to be placed on the City’s Homebound roster.
+If you or someone you know is a homebound person and is in need of receiving the COVID-19 vaccine at home please call or email to be placed on the City’s Homebound roster.

-A home-bound person is defined as an individual needing the help of another person or medical equipment such as crutches, a walker, or a wheelchair to leave their home OR their doctor believes that their health or illness could get worse if they leave their home AND it is difficult for the individual to leave their home AND the individual typically cannot leave their home.
-A home-bound senior is a person who meets the definition of home-bound person and is 65 or older.
+A homebound person is defined as an individual needing the help of another person or medical equipment such as crutches, a walker, or a wheelchair to leave their home OR their doctor believes that their health or illness could get worse if they leave their home AND it is difficult for the individual to leave their home AND the individual typically cannot leave their home.

 Group 1.
 Individuals who need any of the following durable medical equipment on a daily basis: hospital bed, oxygen tank, ventilator.